 By choosing Add, a new shortcut can be assigned to the Action and by choosing X the shortcut will be removed.
 Similarly to Add, by choosing the assigned key, the shortcut key(s) can be altered.

 The modifier is the key that needs to be pressed in combination with the key.
-Aseprite will also show to which key the current shortcut is assigned to for in case there is a conflict.
+Aseprite will also show to which key the current shortcut is assigned to (in case there is a conflict).

 Importing and exporting keyboard shortcuts